 Epsom salts to soak your feet may help improve the circulation of blood.
-The warm water and minerals of Epsom salt push the blood under the skin, releasing stress and helping you feel calmer.
+The warm water and minerals of Epsom salt push the blood under the skin, releasing stress and imparting relaxation.

 6. Beauty Treatment

 You can use Epsom salt as a beauty treatment to pamper yourself.
 Epsom salts help loosen the dirt sticking on the skin and remove callusesi XThe hardening or thickening of skin on the hands and feet due to friction and pressure from repeated action. that can make your feet appear less attractive.
-It is one of the few things you need to give yourself an at-home pedicure session.
+This is why you should practice self-care, one that leaves you with happy and healthy feet.

 Dip your feet in the water and experience the salt’s effects.
 However, it is necessary to follow some precautions while using Epsom salts.